 I thought about how Jenni and I arrived at our target retirement date and wealth level.
 I’ve been working towards the foggy idea of something like FIRE since about 2007.
 As a couple, Jenni and I didn’t decide to make a go of it until about 2013.
 At the time, FIRE was becoming a more mainstream topic with a cohesive community and set of ideals around it, including the 4% rule.

 How did we decide when to retire and calculate out how much money we’d need to do so?
+This post will work through how you can determine what is your FIRE number and layout your path to retirement.

 Looking back, what changed in our plan over the last several years?